Decapitated/Dinkum-ValueTooltip/README.md

 # Dinkum Value Tooltip

 A mod that adds the ability to see the value of items in the inventory.
-As well, the ability to see the total value of selected items in the sell menu.
+And, the ability to see the total value of selected items in the sell menu.

 ## Requirements
 - Dinkum v1.0.7